paulcervov/todo-list/README.md

 6. `docker-compose logs -f`

-Wait until all services are running, then go to the browser.
+Wait for all services to load.

 To stop all services enter `docker-compose down`.